 - Opposite pattern: Hanging Man

-What is the Inverted Hammer candlestick pattern?
+What is the Inverted Hammer Candlestick Pattern?

-consists of a single candlestick.
-It occurs in a downtrend and signals a possible
+The Inverted Hammer is a bullish candlestick pattern that consists of a single candlestick.
+It occurs in a downtrend and signals a possible reversal to an uptrend.
+Therefore, it is known as a bullish reversal candlestick formation.

-candlestick formation.
 The name of the Inverted Hammer pattern is determined

 based on its appearance, especially recognized for its resemblance to a hammer,